planet4/MMM-YrThen/README.md

 # MagicMirror² Module: YrThen

-This will be an unofficial Yr Weather Forecast module for [MagicMirror²](https://github.com/MichMich/MagicMirror), which displays data from [Yr](https://www.yr.no/nb/).
+This is an unofficial Yr Weather Forecast module for [MagicMirror²](https://github.com/MichMich/MagicMirror), which displays data from [Yr](https://www.yr.no/nb/).

-It is based on [MMM-YrNow](https://github.com/YR/MMM-YrNow), from Yr itself.
+It is heavily based on [MMM-YrNow](https://github.com/YR/MMM-YrNow), from Yr itself.
 Yr is a weather service from the Norwegian Broadcasting Corporation and the Norwegian Meteorological Institute.

-This is a work in progress, and might never be ready for release.
+This is work in progress, but as it stands right now it's working and covering my needs.

 ## How to install